E-commerce

 How does e-commerce work?

 E-commerce uses digital technologies to automate the entire sales process from order to delivery.
-Through a webshop or e-commerce platform, companies offer their products or services.
+Through a Web shop or e-commerce platform, companies offer their products or services.
 Customers can view, compare and purchase them online, after which the system automatically processes payment and initiates logistics.
 The customer journey in a webshop purchase usually looks like this:

 1. Orientation and product selection